-Farmers have access to various great loans that can help them expand their farms, keep them running smoothly, or even help them get back on their feet when hard times strike, including Direct Farm Loans and Farm Ownership Loans through the United States Department of Agriculture, and installment loans.
+Farmers have access to various great loans that can help them expand their farms, keep them running smoothly, or even help them get back on their feet when hard times strike, including Direct Farm Loans and Farm Ownership Loans through the United States Department of Agriculture and installment loans.

 During uncertain times, small farmers may find themselves in need of financial assistance.
 Thankfully, there are so many great options available to them.
-Want to know more about the great resources available?
-Read on!

 During uncertain times, farmers may struggle to make ends meet or don't have the funds readily available to expand and adequately take care of their ranch.